MRC Impact Accelerator Account (formally CiC)

 PIs can submit multiple applications but only their top scoring project will be funded.

-A weighting will be added to the GPA if the project involves collaborations with SMEs/Pharma, but these must be led by an eligible academic PI.
+A weighting will be added to the GPA if the project involves collaborations with SMEs/Pharma, and/or that involve collaboration between more than one partner institution, but these must be led by an eligible academic PI.

 Eligible applications will be reviewed by an External Scientific Advisory Committee (ESAC) which is composed of specialists with industrial experience in product discovery and development.
 The ESAC will review, assess and score the applications to independently advise the Senior Management Group of the Consortium on the appropriateness and “fit” of the projects for funding under the IAA programme.